 Obviously, good interest rates are a key factor when choosing a lender.
 Borrowers with good to excellent credit stand to get the best rates.

 What kind of rates are we talking about?

 Well if your credit score is in the excellent range (720-850), the average interest rate charged on a personal loan is about 10.94%.
 If you’re in the good range (690-719), the rate increases to about 14.56%.

 But those are just the averages.
-By shopping around, you can find online lenders that offer interest rates that are as low as 2.19%.
+By shopping around, you can find personal loans with interest rates that are as low as 2.19%.
 How does that compare to other types of borrowing?
-In the third quarter of 2016, Bankrate reported the average interest rate on credit cards to be 12.51%.
 You may find a great introductory rate on a credit card that is beneficial for a limited time, but when you compare average rates, personal loans often can offer a better deal.

 Interested in what interest rates are available on personal loans?
 Here are some of our top picks.

 Borrowers with good credit have plenty of options.
 The lenders below provide particularly good rates for borrowers with great credit.